-Breann Royer, Assistant Director
+Breann Royer, Assistant Director (she/they)

 Breann Royer is a composer/arranger, musician, and educator.
 Breann’s compositions often incorporate unusual items such as plastic hand clappers, toy pianos, or household items to make musical sounds, as well as typical band instruments used in unusual ways.
-Breann studied trumpet performance at Missouri Southern State University and music education at the University of Indianapolis.
+Breann studied trumpet performance and psychology at Missouri Southern State University and music education at the University of Indianapolis.